ashercsulb/isx45-IntAppDev/tutorials/ejs.md

 </body>
 </html>
 ```
-3. The welcome page will be our initial start page.
+3. The index page will be our start page.
-welcome.ejs content:
+index.ejs content:
 ```js
 <%- include("_header") -%>